Polam Stainless Steel Wall Lamp

 In 2014 the company name changed to Remontowa Lighting Technologies SA.

-These wall lamps are almost always sold as a “Wokkel” lamp from the famous Dutch company Raak Lichtarchitectuur from Amsterdam, but it’s not true.
+These wall lamps are almost always sold as a “Wokkel” lamp from the famous Dutch company Raak Lichtarchitectuur from Amsterdam, but they are not.

-Raak never produced or sold these lamps.
+Raak never produced or sold these wall lamps.
 They are not displayed in any catalogue and they never have a Raak label.
 Not even lamps with similarities were made by the company.
 Other lamps in this style are also always sold as Raak, but they are not.

 Max Sauze, the famous French designer, created many lamps in this style, but they are/were all made in aluminium.
 In Italy it was Reggiani who produced similar lamps but they are often sold as Sciolari.
 Most of the time they were made by Tappital S.N.C.

 Also Simon Henningsen (the son of the legendary Danish lighting designer Poul Henningsen) designed similar lamps and so did many artists.

 The Wokkel (Archimedes screw) is a spiral potato chip made from a paste of mainly potato starch and potato powder from Smiths, founded in 1958 in The Netherlands.
 Today sold under the name of Lay’s (Pepsico) and in the Netherlands and Belgium very popular.

 Probably because of the similarities with this delicacy a Dutch dealer with a big imagination gave these lamps the name Raak Wokkel some years ago.